IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 into a TensorFlow graph starting from [BigQuery] as the data warehouse.

 To make the discussion tangible, consider the following problem.
-Suppose the goal is to predict the average temperature at an arbitrary weather station present in the [Global Historical Climatology Network] for each day between June 1 and August 31.
+Suppose the goal is to predict the peak temperature at an arbitrary weather station present in the [Global Historical Climatology Network] for each day between June 1 and August 31.
 More concretely, given observations from June 1 up to an arbitrary day before August 31, the objective is to complete the sequence until August 31.
-For instance, if we find ourselves in Stockholm on June 12, we ask for the daily averages from June 12 to August 31 given the temperature values between June 1 to June 11 at a weather station in Stockholm.
+For instance, if we find ourselves in Stockholm on June 12, we ask for the maximum temperatures from June 12 to August 31 given the temperature values between June 1 to June 11 at a weather station in Stockholm.

 To set the expectations right, in this article, we are not going to build a